geekingfrog/geekingfrog.com/blog/posts/2016-11-26-cyanogenmod-htc.md

 The workaround is to use htc's executable to update the rom.
 I couldn't find the correct executable for my device so I downloaded a random one for an htc a9 [on the htc us site](http://www.htc.com/us/support/rom-downloads.html).
 (It's windows only unfortunately).

+* Relock the bootloader
 * Put the device in `download` mode
 * Start the `.exe` and stop at the screen with the `open README` button
 * Go to `Users/xxx/AppData/Local/Temp/` There should be a folder named with a UUID, with a subfolder with the same name.
 Inside, there is a file named `rom.zip`.
 That's the one you should replace with the correct RUU archive previously downloaded.
-See [this thread to locate the rom.zip from the ruu installer](http://forum.xda-developers.com/showthread.php?t=2534428)
+See [this thread to locate the rom.zip from the ruu installer](http://forum.xda-developers.com/showthread.php?t=2534428).
 * Once the `rom.zip` file has been replaced, proceed with the installer.
-It will take a few minutes (~10 min in my case).
+It will take a few minutes (~10 min in my case) and reboot a few times.

+Tadaa!
+The phone is now fresh with a stock rom.

 # Install cyanogenmod and the openGapps